sage-code/maj/alphabet.md

 We use a priority average function, to evaluate average cost:

 ```
-function maj(w as string) as integer
+function cmaj(w as string) as integer
   cost = rcos(w)*3 + tcos(w)*2 + wcos(w)
-  maj  = cost/6
+  cmaj  = cost/6
 end function
 ```

-Maj function is available for open office macro, and is used in Lexicon:NOV tab to create new words.
+CMaj function is available for open office macro, and is used in Lexicon:NOV tab to create new words.

 [macro.bas](tools/macro.bas)